How to Configure Your DVR for Remote Access

 Windows Procedure

-Note: If you are using Windows XP or Windows 7 click, Start button or start button 2then click Run and type “cmd” without quotes.
+Note: If you are using Windows XP or Windows 7 click, or then click Run and type “cmd” without quotes.
 The resulting page will look like this:

 Type “ipconfig /all” and resulting page will look like this: